jnnsbrr/landmanager/README.md

 The PIK python libraries [pycoupler](https://github.com/PIK-LPJmL/pycoupler), [pycopancore](https://github.com/pik-copan/pycopancore),
-as well as [pycopanlpjml](https://github.com/pik-copan/pycopanlpjml) are required as they build framework that serves as the model base for pymodels.
+as well as [pycopanlpjml](https://github.com/pik-copan/pycopanlpjml) are required as they build framework that serves as the model base for landmanager.

 See [scripts](./scripts/) for examples on how to use the model.

 ## Questions / Problems

-In case of questions please contact the author team or [open an issue](https://github.com/pik-copan/pymodels/issues/new).
+In case of questions please contact the author team or [open an issue](https://github.com/pik-copan/landmanager/issues/new).

 ## Contributing
 Merge requests are welcome, see [CONTRIBUTING.md](CONTRIBUTING.md).
 For major changes, please open an issue first to discuss what you would like to change.